GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Description

 For this challenge we'll use PaLM (`text-bison`) to determine what the title of the uploaded document is.
-We've already provided the skeleton of the function `extract_title_from_text`, all you need to do is come up with the correct prompt and update the `mappings` to pass the contents to your prompt.
+We've already provided the skeleton of the function `extract_title_from_text`, all you need to do is come up with the correct prompt and update the `mapping` to pass the contents to your prompt.

 ### Success Criteria